faerber-lab/faerber-lab.github.io/_pages/courses_ws2025-26.md

 nav_order: 3
 ---

-For the Winter Semester 2025/26, we plan to offer again the lecture **SecretLLM – Behind the Secrets of Large Language Models**.
-More details can be found here: <a href="/secretllm/"> SecretLLM course</a>
+For the Winter Semester 2025/26, we plan to offer again the course **SecretLLM – Behind the Secrets of Large Language Models**.
+More details about the course: <a href="/secretllm/"> SecretLLM course</a>

 In addition, the following courses are planned to be offered again (subject to confirmation):